 - One other variable you think would be useful for our analysis

-- Ensure that you have only 5 selected variables (in other words, make sure you didn’t accidentally click a whole category and get tons of variables added to your cart).
+- Ensure that you have just a handful of selected variables (in other words, make sure you didn’t accidentally click a whole category and get tons of variables added to your cart).

 - Click Apply.
 This will close the variable selection dialog box.